ethanwhite/nescent-sabbatical-proposal/proposal.md

 to allow for full back tracking to the original data source.
 In addition to improving analysis and reporting of individual datasets, this integration of taxonomic tools will facilitate **Goal 2**.

+#### Integration of phylogenetic tools

+One of they key components to integrating evolutionary and ecological data is the phylogenetic tree for the species involved.
+I will leverage existing informatics efforts that are compiling and providing access to phylogenetic data (e.g., Phylotastic, http://phylotastic.org; Tree of Life; http://tolweb.org; TreeBASE, http://treebase.org/) through web services to integrate phylogenies with other biological data.

+#### Other datasets to include
+* Encyclopedia of Life
+* Catalog of Life

+Accomplishing this goal will require the addition of code for interacting with web services for other informatics efforts, adding the ability to handle evolutionary data that is not currently covered by other initiatives, and adding scripts for key datasets.

 ### Goal 2: Automatically build synthetic datasets to facilitate interdisciplinary synthesis